chrisnoonan98675/site/xl-release/how-to/using-the-remote-completion-plugin.markdown

 * For MacOS: Mail, Thunderbird
 * For Windows: Mail, Outlook, Thunderbird
 * For Android: Outlook, Gmail
-* For iOS: Mail, Gmail
+* For iOS: Mail, Outlook, Gmail

 **Note:** There are known issues with several webmail clients that have problems generating an email based on mailto links.